The Church is suffering her worst crisis since the Protestant Reformation

 She visited him often, and sent him pressed flowers and photographs from her home at Pomfret.
 In one letter he told her: “I am thinking about you, and in my thoughts I come to Pomfret every day.”

 Anna-Teresa Tymieniecka visited John Paul the day before he died in 2005.
-Nine years later, in 2014, he was declared a saint. — (A “saint” would have broken off this liaison many years ago)
+Nine years later, in 2014, he was declared a saint. — (A “saint” would have broken off this liaison with a married woman many years ago)

 Pope John Paul and the Vatican kept John Paul’s Parkinson’s disease a secret for 12 years.